aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

     > distance from Chalmers to Järntorget
     1.628

 These structures and queries are preparation for the later labs, where they are embedded in an object-oriented hierarchy (Lab 2) and used in the back-end of a web application (Lab 3).

+Learning outcomes:

+- main constructs of Python, reaching the level of the introductory Python course:
+  - string manipulation
+  - input and output
+  - reading and writing files
+  - lists and dictionaries
+  - mathematical formulas and the `math` library

+- the JSON data format and the `json` library

 ## Task